Our Programs

 Additionally, officers must embrace their roles in a rapidly changing profession and begin to seek out partners who align with their positions, find common ground where possible and look for new approaches where none can be found.

-To achieve these goals, One Voice United is launching a Corrections Leadership Assembly for officers and staff, which is committed to:
+To achieve these goals, One Voice United created the Corrections Leadership Assembly, a collaborative cohort of corrections officers and frontline professionals committed to:

-• Helping staff see the stake they can have in a reform movement that meets their interests.
+- Helping staff see the stake they can have in a reform movement that meets their needs and interests.

 Contact us to learn more.